A Complete Guide to Exploring the Bay of Kotor

 -

-Sveti Đorđe – The Island of the Dead – A natural island near Perast with a medieval monastery and an ancient cemetery.
+Sveti Đorđe – A serene island with a medieval monastery and cemetery

 -